vhnam/form-builder/README.md

-# Form Builder Monorepo
+# Loki Form Builder

-A modern form builder application built with Next.js and TypeScript, organized as a Turborepo monorepo.
+A modern, drag-and-drop form builder application built with Next.js and TypeScript, organized as a Turborepo monorepo.
+Create dynamic forms with various field types, conditional logic, and real-time preview capabilities.

 ## What's inside?